zdravkov/kendo-docs/api/wrappers/jsp/upload.md

 ### upload `String`

 Fires when one or more files are about to be uploaded.
-Cancelling the event will prevent the upload.
+Cancelling the event will prevent the upload.Note: The upload event fires only when the upload is in async mode.

 #### Example
     <kendo:upload upload="handle_upload">